railscltgroup/rails_setup_docker_compose/README.md

 ```
 and visit http://localhost:3000/ in your browser.

-If your app is working, you should see `Yay!
-You're on Rails!` on the webpage.
+If your app is working, you should see the Rails logo on the webpage.

 Congratulations!
 You’ve made a Rails application!